ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 fs.cos.<servicename>.iam.api.key=<IAM API Key> #This is the IAM object store service’s API Key defined in the credentials of the service. fs.cos.<servicename>.iam.token=<IAM Token e.g:- 2342342sdfasf34234234asf……..> #This will be the IAM token of an individual user that is obtained from the BX CLI oauth-tokens command.
 ```
 **NOTE:** You need to specify either the API key or the token.
-Keep in mind that the token expires which means that it is better to specify it at runtime rather than to define it in the core-site.xml file.
+Keep in mind that the token expires in an hour which means that it is better to specify it at runtime rather than to define it in the core-site.xml file.

 ## URI pattern for accessing objects using IBM COS connectors